paxorus/monopoly/README.md

 * Go: Landing on Go is just $200, not $400.
 * Chance and Community Chest are uniformly random without replacement.
 In a physical game, players go through the deck before shuffling.
 This game is more like shuffling every time.
 * Income Tax: The income tax is a fixed $200; there is no option of 10% of all assets if that is lower.
 * Free Parking: Tax payments go to the Free Parking cash pool.
-Whoever lands there collects the entire cash pool.
+The next player to land there collects the entire cash pool.

 ## Upcoming Features
 #### Game Essentials